Mehrdadghassabi/Gracc/README.md

 ![image](https://user-images.githubusercontent.com/53050138/184504011-aa7d2716-6cae-4d13-bfcf-076be7483a6b.png)

 # Notes
-- gracc doesnt support RLC circuits yet :)
+- gracc doesn't support RLC circuits yet :)
 - solving differential equations which is a difficult task itself is done thanks to <a href=https://github.com/WarrenWeckesser/odeintw>
 odeintw</a>
-- <a href=https://github.com/Mehrdadghassabi/Gracc/tree/master/Archive>archive</a> folder is just for making an archive delete it in your own fork
+- <a href=https://github.com/Mehrdadghassabi/Gracc/tree/master/Archive>archive</a> folder is just for making an archive, delete it in your own fork